ReliSA/STePSEnHECs-PaCt/References.md

 [DIL'16] Dillon, Alexander E., Stolk, Jonathan D., Zastavker, Yevgeniya V. and Gross, Michael D..
 "Motivation is a two-way street: pedagogies employing discussion in addition to lecture display more positive student motivational response."
 In 2016 ASEE Annual Conference & Exposition.
 2016.

+[[DUB'24]](catalogue/publications/dub24/dub24.md) Dubbert, Dennis, and Kohls, Christian.
+"Hybridity through subspace creation."
+In Proceedings of the 29th European Conference on Pattern Languages of Programs, People, and Practices.
+Association for Computing Machinery, New York, NY, USA, July 2024.
+Pages 1-24.

 [ECK'02] Eckstein, Jutta, Bergin, Joseph and Sharp, Helen.
 "Patterns for active learning."
 In Proceedings of PLOP.
 2002.

 [EZE'17] Eze, Chika and Misava, Edward.
 "Lecture duration: A risk factor for quality teaching and learning in Higher Education."
 In Integrity Journal of Education and Training.
 2017.
 Vol. 1, issue 1.